mohamedsaif/IntelligentExperiences.OnContainers/guide/05-deployment/README.md

 ![device](assets/device.png)

+By default, every 15 seconds a javascript code take a snap of the camera.
+Camera frame are then uploaded to Azure Storage and a new IoT Hub event is sent.

 **Cleanup Quick Tips:**

-In the script below, you can find some usful tips:
+In the script below, you can find some useful tips:

 ```bash